barryclark/jekyll-now/_posts/2014-12-25-Blogging Setup.md

 published: true
 ---

-1. Just setup Jekyll on Windows
-2. Downloaded GitHub on Windows
+1. Installed GitHub, Jekyll.
+2. Tested the website with http://localhost:4000
+3. Uploaded to github